 From previous works [7, 17, 20], increasing the operating voltage decreases the impedance of the cell in all electrode shapes.
-This finding was matched with our finding as presented in the histomorphometrical analysis that emphasizes that circular MN electrodes show the greatest effect on MB dye expansion, and operating voltage of 6 V experiences the most dye expansion of the other values (9 and 12 V).
+This finding was matched with our finding as presented in the histomorphometrical analysis that emphasizes that circular MN electrodes shows the greatest effect on MB dye expansion, and operating voltage of 6V experiences the most dye expansion than the other values (9 and 12 V).